prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 ## Zero downtime

 Since `kube-prometheus-stack` is fully compatible with the `stable/prometheus-operator` chart, a migration without downtime can be achieved.
 However, the old name prefix needs to be kept.
-If you want the new name please follow the step by step guide below (with downtime).
+If you want the new name, please follow the step by step guide below (with downtime).

 You can override the name to achieve this: